bhouston/threeify/src/lib/nodes/cameras/README.md

-# Camera changes:
+# Camera

-- Rename matrixWorldInverse -> matrixToWorld.
-Per matrix naming conventions.
-- Rename projectionMatrix -> worldToScreenProjection.
-Per matrix naming conventions.
-- Rename projectionMatrixInverse -> screenToWorldUnprojection.
-Per matrix naming conventions.
-- Added pixelAspectRatio.
-This is a more natural aspect ratio specification.
+## Changes from Three.js

+* Remove the local matrices variables from the Camera classes.
+It is hard to cache these effectively.
-- Remove automatic updating of camera matrices upon changes.
+ * This removes the need to automatically update the camera matrices upon changes.
-- Removed caching of camera matrices, replaced with toProjectionMatrix() abstract function.
+* Added pixelAspectRatio to base Camera class.
-- Passing in viewAspectRatio when requesting camera projections, avoids the need for aspectRatio in all cameras.
+* Passing in viewAspectRatio when requesting camera projections, avoids the need for aspectRatio in all cameras.

+Q: Why split aspectRatio into pixelAspectRatio and viewAspectRatio?

+A: PixelAspectRatio is almost always 1.0, thus leave it alone.
+ViewAspectRatio comes from the render region, thus you can read it automatically.
+The end result: No need to manually update aspectRatio any more.

 # PerspectiveCamera changes:

+## Changes from Three.js

-- fov -> verticalFov so no one needs to every ask which dimension it is.
+* fov -> verticalFov so no one needs to every ask which dimension it is.
-- aspectRatio -> removed.
-Replaced with Camera.pixelAspectRatio.
+* Removed aspectRatio per above, instead using Camera.pixelAspectRatio and viewAspectRatio from render view.

 # Orthographic camera:

+## Changes from Three.js

-- top, bottom, left, right -> replaced with center (Vector2 = (0,0)) and height;  everything can be derived.
+* top, bottom, left, right -> height and center.
+This is easier to use.
+Everything else can be derived.